Annie's "Election

 only roles that the Constitution clearly assigns to the President

-are those of chief administrator of the nation and commander of
+are those of chief administrator of the nation

-developments have greatly expanded the President's
+laws, and other developments have greatly

-responsibilities and powers.
-Today, the President has seven basic
+expanded the President's responsibilities and powers.
+Today, the

-roles: (1) chief executive, (2) commander in chief, (3) foreign
+executive, (2) commander in chief, (3) foreign policy director,

-policy director, (4) legislative leader, (5) party head, (6)
+(4) legislative leader,

-popular leader, and (7) chief of state.
+(5) party head, (6) popular leader, and (7) chief of state.

 ~Above from The World Book Encyclopedia~